Matías Succar: Loan to Unión Comercio

 In the search of more continuity, Succar was loaned out to Unión Comercio for the 2018 season.
 The deal was later extended until the summer 2019.
 He then returned to Municipal after 25 games and five goals for Comercio.

 Return to Deportivo Municipal

 After returning to Municipal, Succar found more continuity, scoring three important goals in 16 games, to help save Municipal from relegation.
 From the 2020 season, he became a regular starter and scored five goals in his first 10 league games.

-LASK and Juniors OÖ
+LASK

 On 12 January 2021, Succar moved to Austrian Football Bundesliga club LASK on a deal until June 2024.

+Loans to Juniors OÖ and Teplice

-He made his debut for their reserve team, Juniors OÖ, in the Second League, as a 78th-minute substitute against Horn.
+Succar made his debut for LASK's reserve team, Juniors OÖ, in the Second League, as a 78th-minute substitute against Horn.

-Teplice

 On 7 September 2021, he joined Teplice in the Czech Republic on loan for the 2021–22 season.

 Carlos A. Mannucci

 On 5 July 2022, he signed for Peruvian club Carlos A. Mannucci.